 Investing in Americans

-American workers need to have the right skills for the high-paying, high-growth technical jobs of the 21st century.
+American workers need to have the right skills for the high-paying, high-growth technical jobs of the 21stcentury.
 We can make sure of this by investing in workforce development initiatives and encouraging public-private partnerships in higher education as well as making vocational education a priority again in our public schools.
 When schools work with local employers to link training and education to the needs of the regional economy, students and employers win.

 Our goal should to be for each student to receive the training necessary either through college, a technical degree, or apprenticeship program to be ready for a good-paying job.
 And we must be committed to continuous learning and job re-training as industries and technologies change.
 This requires a commitment to investing and encouraging partnerships between Minnesota companies and technical colleges.

-If health care is not affordable, it is not accessible.
-I know that, firsthand.
+If healthcare is not affordable, it is not accessible.
+I know that firsthand.
 I grew up for a portion of my childhood without health insurance.
 I still remember the box of bills that sat on our kitchen table when my little sister had a medical issue.
-I also spent more than 20 years working in two healthcare manufacturing companies, and at one, I oversaw our employer-sponsored health plan.
+I also spent more than 20 years working in two healthcare manufacturing companies, and at one I oversaw our employer-sponsored health plans in many countries.

 Many families, particularly those who are self-employed as small business owners and family farmers, cannot afford the healthcare available in the individual marketplace, but Washington has done nothing to help.
 One way to address the lack of choice and competition in the insurance marketplace is to open up Medicare for a buy-in to compete with large insurance companies.
 Congress needs to work across the aisle immediately to stabilize healthcare costs for these families who have little choice in their regions.

 To stabilize the market place, it’s critical that we reauthorize and make permanent a federal reinsurance program that does not shortchange other current programs.
 We must provide a long-term outlook for cost reduction subsidies.
 We also must rein in out-of-control costs in the pharmaceutical industry.
 We can start by making pharma compete by negotiating with Medicare and ensure that generic drugs are important part of the healthcare mix.
 We must make medical pricing more transparent, incentivize preventative care, and move away from a fee-for-service healthcare system if we are serious about reducing the cost of healthcare.